Flomp/wanderer/docs/src/content/docs/guides/authentication.md

 ### Enable a provider in PocketBase
 ![Pocketbase OAuth](../../../assets/guides/pocketbase_oauth.png)

-In the PocketBase admin panel navigate to `Settings -> Auth providers`.
-Click the gear icon next to your provider, fill in the Client ID and Client Secret from the step before and save your changes.
+In the PocketBase admin panel navigate to the `users` table.
+Click the gear icon at the top to open the table's settings and navigate to `Options`.
+In the tab `OAuth2`, add your provider and fill in the Client ID and Client Secret from the step before and save your changes.

 ### Login using OAuth
 ![wanderer OAuth](../../../assets/guides/wanderer_oauth.png)